BetterWayElectronics/secure-wireguard-implementation/README.md

 and also to ensure that the connection between the VPS's eth0 interface and wg0 interface do not fragment UDP packets I recommend changing the Maximum Transmission Units (MTU).
-As standard, the eth0 interface will have an MTU of 1500 and wg0 will have 1420, which is also the default of IPSec.
+As standard, the eth0 interface will have an MTU of `1500` and wg0 will have `1420`, which is also the default of IPSec.
 Should a website attempt to fingerprint your connection it will be possible for it to know that you are indeed on a tunnel of sorts.
-Changing the wg0 interface MTU to 1500 will match the eth0, masking its identity and also ensuring that the UDP packets do not become fragmented given that they will both share the same maximum.
-This can be done by issuing the command `ifconfig wg0 mtu 1500 up` and can then be confirmed with `netstat -i`.
+Changing the wg0 interface MTU to `1500` will match the eth0, masking its identity and also ensuring that the UDP packets do not become fragmented given that they will both share the same maximum.
+This can be done by issuing the command `sudo ifconfig wg0 mtu 1500 up` and can then be confirmed with `netstat -i`.
 It can be made permanent by adding the MTU value within the interfaces file.
 Remember to change this value in the config file of your client.